-Do you have a high school student who is preparing for college?
-It probably seems like just yesterday when your child started kindergarten and now they are about to leave home.
-In the six months before they leave there will be many, many decisions to make.
+Are you a parent with a high school student preparing for college?
+While it might seem like only yesterday they were in kindergarten and now they are about to leave home, there are decisions to make.
+Here are topics to discuss.

 College is exciting as well as stressful and often lonely.
 The more your child is emotionally prepared, the easier transition he or she will have.
 The best way to assure yourself and your child is to talk.